flenniken/statictea/docs/variables.md

 # newParentDictWarn

-Return a new ParentDict warning object.
+Return a new ParentDict object of the warning kind.
 It contains a warning and the two optional strings that go with the warning.

 ```nim
 func newParentDictWarn(warning: Warning; p1: string = ""; p2: string = ""): ParentDict